 separately, then we will get a different result.
 For example, in the following

-will be bounded to the global host object of the
+code snippet, this will be bounded to the global host object of the

-Javascript run-time environment (window
+Javascript run-time environment (window object in browsers and

-object in Node.js) instead of the object which is referred by the
+global object in Node.js) instead of the object which is referred by the

-reference robert
+reference robert:

 var func = robert.getFullName;